Backgammon

 Backgammon game

-Backgammon (backgammon, backgammon, tawla, shesh-besh, kosha) is a game for two players.
-It takes place on a board consisting of two halves.
-Players throw dice and move checkers, the number of moves is determined by the points on the dice.
-The player's task is to go around the board and draw the checkers before the opponent does.
+Backgammon is a game for two players.
+It is played on a board consisting of two halves.
+Players roll the dice and move their checkers, with the number of moves determined by the points on the dice.
+The goal of the player is to move around the board and bear off their checkers before the opponent.

-The prototype of backgammon was known in Ancient Egypt under the name of Senet in the 4th century BC.
-In Mesopotamia, there was a royal game "hurray".
-In the state of Shahri-Sukhta on the territory of modern Iran, three millennia BC, people used two bones and 60 chips.
+The prototype of backgammon was known in ancient Egypt as senet in the 4th century BC.
+In Mesopotamia, there was the royal game of Ur.
+In the state of Shahr-e Sukhteh, located in modern-day Iran, people used two dice and 60 checkers three thousand years ago.

 The direct ancestor of backgammon is the Roman tabula, described by the Byzantine emperor Flavius Zeno in the 5th century.
-In this game, a 24-point board was already used, and the players were throwing the dice and advancing the chips towards each other.
-Thanks to the detailed description, we know that the rules have hardly changed.
+This game already featured a board with 24 points, and players rolled the dice and moved their checkers toward each other.
+Thanks to detailed descriptions, we know that the rules have remained almost unchanged.

-• According to legend, in the distant past, the Indians handed chess to the Persians without explaining the game.
-In this way, arrogant mathematicians wanted to demonstrate their intellectual superiority.
-Soon a caravan arrived from Persia, and in an oak casket, the Indians found a parchment with the rules of the game of chess and an inlaid backgammon board.
+• According to legend, in ancient times, the Indians sent chess to the Persians without explaining the rules.
+In this way, they sought to demonstrate their intellectual superiority.
+Soon after, a caravan arrived from Persia, containing an ornate backgammon board and a parchment with chess rules.

 How to play backgammon